linhhonblade/OdooTraining/odoo-cert/odoo-cert.md

 - [ ] Idk
 ### 2. How is the total due by a customer computed?
 - [ ] The sum of the unpaid invoices from this customer
-- [x] The balance related to this customer in receivable accounts
+- [ ] The balance related to this customer in receivable accounts
-- [ ] The sum of invoices minus the sum of payments of this customer
+- [x] The sum of invoices minus the sum of payments of this customer
 - [ ] Idk
 ### 3. Will Odoo allow to create an invoice (with a tax) in a closed tax period?
-- [ ] Yes
+- [x] Yes
-- [x] No
+- [ ] No
 - [ ] Idk

+Any new transaction which accounting date is prior to the Tax Lock Date has its tax values moved to the next open tax period.
+This is useful to make sure that no change can be made to a report once its period is closed.
 ## Purchase
 ### 1.
 - [ ] 1000$